Stalin Line Military Complex, Belarus

 It also didn’t stop us from heading down into the bunker complex though.

-A space can be opened here, allowing the defenders of the Stalin Line (now the base) to pour destruction and death into the valley below.
+A space could be opened here, allowing the defenders of the Stalin Line (now the base) to pour destruction and death into the valley below.

 And there is plenty of lighter firepower available inside as well.